Good news, you’re in good hands

 End of life care is support for people who are in the last months or years of their life.
 End of life care should help you live as well as …READ MORE

 There are various opportunities available to patients, their caregivers, and family/whanau to access support through Hospice Whanganui.
-Social Work: The Hospice Whanganui social worker is able to assist with accessing …READ MORE
+Social Work: Our Social Worker assists with the many practical issues facing patients, …READ MORE

 Hospice Whanganui offers education opportunities for health professionals working in primary and secondary care settings who deliver palliative care in the Whanganui region and wider areas.
 Our aim is to …READ MORE

 Free education and support sessions for family and friends who care for their loved ones.
-What is the Carer Support Programme?
-This small-group programme will give you the practical skills …READ MORE
+Caregivers Support Programme: What is the Carer Support Programme?
+Free education and support sessions for …READ MORE

 Frequently Asked Questions